Hemicellulose: Extraction

 The hot water extraction process is done in batch reactors, semi-continuous reactors, or slurry continuous reactors.
 For batch and semi-continuous reactors wood samples can be used in conditions such as chips or pellets while a slurry reactor must have particles as small as 200 to 300 micrometers.
 While the particle size decreases the yield production decreases as well.
 This is due to the increase of cellulose.

 The hot water process is operated at a temperature range of 160 to 240 degrees Celsius in order to maintain the liquid phase.
 This is done above the normal boiling point of water to increase the solubilization of the hemicellulose and the depolymerization of polysaccharides.
 This process can take several minutes to several hours depending on the temperature and pH of the system.
 Higher temperatures paired with higher extraction times lead to higher yields.
 A maximum yield is obtained at a pH of 3.5.
 If below, the extraction yield exponentially decreases.
 In order to control pH, sodium bicarbonate is generally added.
 The sodium bicarbonate inhibits the autolysis of acetyl groups as well as inhibiting glycosyl bonds.
 Depending on the temperature and time the hemicellulose can be further converted into oligomers, monomers and lignin.

+Solid bits of wood remain after autohydrolysis, as the lignin is largely untouched.
+A proper degree of autohydrolysis can preserve the lignin well enough to be used for paper production.
+This is useful for the Kraft process, which normally does not recover wood hemicellulose into useful products.